Adding an Email Trigger to a Form

 Choose to send an email when "A Record is Created" and/or when "A Record is Updated."

 Under "And" you can set additional conditions.
 Like when "This Field is Changed."
 The dropdown menu will give you a list of the fields on the form.
-Please note, there is no Condition Logic for email triggers.
-This means that if you have 3 filters all 3 must be true.
+Please note, there is ONLY Conditional Filter Logic when multiple filters are used under "And the Following Criteria Are Met" section in the email trigger filter.
+If only one filter is applied, all 3 events would have to be true(Trigger Event, And This Field is Changed, And the Following Criteria Are Met), in order for the email to be sent.

 Adding more Filters